albertcarrete/rotten-tomatoes-bot/README.md

-# The Unofficial Rotten Tomatoes bot made for Telegram using the Telegraf platform.
+# Unofficial Rotten Tomatoes Bot
+### Made for Telegram using the Telegraf platform.